 The Agri-Trade Equipment Expo has cancelled its 2020 show, which was to be held Nov.
 11-13 in Red Deer.

-Citing travel restrictions by corporations that would impede exhibitor participation and attendance, show organizers said last week that cancelling was a difficult decision.
+Citing travel restrictions by corporations that would impede exhibitor participation and attendance, show organizers said in a statement earlier today that cancelling was a difficult decision.

-Despite COVID-19, they had announced in September that the show would proceed under a canopy of safety regulations by following Alberta’s Relaunch Strategy guidelines.
+Despite COVID-19, they had announced earlier this month that the show would proceed under a canopy of safety regulations by following Alberta’s Relaunch Strategy guidelines.

-However, show manager David Fiddler said Sept.
-24 that the show would not be representative of the Agri-Trade brand with a significant number of companies having to cancel.
+However, show manager David Fiddler said this afternoon that the show would not be representative of the Agri-Trade brand with a significant number of companies having to cancel.

 It was determined that the risks outweighed any benefits by pushing forward with the show.